Xopoko/Codex-Gitlab-Greasy-Script/README.md

 * **Three input fields** – MR title, branch, and free-form text.
 * **Dark-mode styling** – colours pull from ChatGPT CSS custom properties such as `--main-surface-primary` so it automatically adapts to future theme tweaks.
 * **Cross-origin API calls** – uses `GM_xmlhttpRequest`, bypassing browser CORS rules that normally block XMLHttpRequests in the page context.
-* **Magic wand autofill** – click the wand to fetch MR title and branch based on the text field.
 * **Loading overlay** – a spinner blocks the modal during requests so you can't submit twice.
 * **State persistence** – modal is created once and merely hidden/shown, so partially-written inputs remain intact between openings.
 * **Console logging** – every API request and response is printed to the developer console.